cjrcoding/rvrs-lang/docs/01_Prelude_of_Rituals.md

 They are written in pure RVRS, lowered to IR, and merged into the evaluation environment.
 This allows user flows to call them as if they were native constructs.

+As of v0.9.0, these rituals are typechecked and executed in the same environment as user-defined flows.

 ---

 ## 🌊 Core Ritual Flows